srinidhiprabhu96/crypto/README.md

 SBOX_score.py - Computes the scores for all criteria and outputs the average over all output bits of the SBOX.

 tables.py - Functions to generate LAT and DDT along with computing the scores.

+LC.py - Supporting functions for finding the deadliest linear and differential trail

+main_LC.py - Code for computing the minimum number of rounds and the maximum bias for 20 rounds.

+main_DC.py - Code for computing the minimum number of rounds(DC) and the maximum prop ratio for 20 rounds.